CarlosShaoting/705Group4/README.md

 ## Experiment Tasks

 Participants will be asked to drive in the VR simulator, and we will generate some random events and obstacles.

 ## Data We Collect

-We will collect participants' pupil size through the Vive VR headset, and the heart rate through the Polar OH1 worn on their arm.
+We will collect participants' pupil size through the Vive VR headset and their heart rate through the Polar OH1 worn on their arm.
+At the start of the game (when the Start button is clicked), use the Polar Flow app to start recording the heart rate.

 ## Script